 But I am also thankful to the Roman Catholic Church for having influenced my childhood.
 My belief in Jesus Christ, the Messiah, was sown in the Church.
 But my views on Jesus Christ in some critical areas differ from the Roman Catholic Church to the point where today I no longer consider myself Catholic or Christian.
 This did not happen all at once for me.
 What started as a disagreement on three key issues grew into a larger set of beliefs centered around love.
 And I believe messages and visions were sent to me, by my god, to help me discover this new faith.

 Today I believe Jesus Christ delivered a Divine message tailored for His time and place.
 I do not believe it was the Divine’s final message to us.
 Instead I believe They will continue to send us messages that will incrementally guide us closer to Their Divine Plan.
 To be even clearer, I believe, Jesus’ message is not the complete word of God.
-For example He did not condemn slavery widely practiced at the time, or the unequal treatment of women, or the immorality of an eternal Hell.
+For example He did not condemn slavery widely practiced at the time, or the unequal treatment of women, or speak on the immorality of an eternal Hell.
 He did not speak out against such injustices because I believe God did not guide Him to do so, possibly because it would have been too much for His followers to understand or accept at that time.
 It would risk Their entire message being lost.
 So it is with us today.
 The Greatest Love provides us enough to lead us closer to Their Plan but not so much as to overwhelm us.
 And as we embrace more of Their message more will be forthcoming.
 They will never abandon us.

 All this does not mean the teachings of Jesus Christ should not resonate today.
 They absolutely should.
 But certain passages and decisions Jesus made should be viewed in the context of the ancient world in which He lived and not be used as a justification to disregard the secular rights and freedoms of today.
 We must remain open to The Divine being available to teach us more.
 The ancient teachings of Moses, Jesus, Muhammad, and even the Abrahamic god of the sacred texts, I believe, must not be considered timeless and immutable.
 Future messages from The Greatest Love, made possible by humanity’s deeper understanding of love, may not only augment but even supersede Their earlier teachings.
 I believe as humanity progresses we must never allow ancient dogma to close our hearts to modern rights and revelations.